Welcome to your Union, Graduate Employees!

 The Coalition of Graduate Employees is your labor union.

-By joining CGE as a full member, you will shape the direction and decisions of your union.
-We are the collective voice of all graduate employees at Oregon State University – graduate teaching assistants (GTAs) and graduate research assistants (GRAs).
+By joining CGE as a full member, you shape the direction and decisions of your Union.
+We are the collective voice of all Graduate Teaching (GTA) and Research Assistants (GRA) at Oregon State University.

 CGE is not a student club or a group.
-We are not a “third party.”
+We are a labor union.

-When it is time to fight for increased wages, childcare, and healthcare, it is your union’s issue, and we only win together.
+When it is time to fight for increased wages, childcare, and healthcare, it is your Union’s issue, and we only win when we fight together.

-The gains and wins throughout the past 20 years – tuition remission, healthcare coverage, fair pay for our work- only happened through your union and high membership.
+The gains and wins throughout the past 20 years – tuition remission, healthcare coverage, fair pay for our work- only happened through Union efforts and active membership.

-We fought back and won.
-It takes all of us together – united – to make it happen.
-Past, present, and into the future.
+When we fight back and win.
+It takes all of us together – united – to make OSU a more just and equitable place of employment for all Graduate Employees– past, present, and future.

 What is a Union?

-A union is made up of workers who organize together, democratically, to protect and improve the conditions of their work.
-Simple.
+A Union is made up of workers who organize together, democratically, to protect and improve the conditions of their work.

-There are two sides to the workplace: bosses and employees.
-We are employees united to make sure we have the best workplace around and to ensure OSU is a great place to be for us, our students, and our community.
-Unions bring democracy and dignity to our work.
+We are employees united to make sure we have the best workplace possible and to ensure OSU serves us, our students, and our community.
+Unions bring democracy and dignity to our work and our lives.

-Not all unions are created equal.
-We are proud of CGE.
-Our union is democratic and all leadership is elected by you.
-Our union passionately advocates for equity, inclusion, and social justice.
+CGE is democratic and all leadership is elected by you.
+CGE passionately advocates for equity, inclusion, and social justice.
 There are multiple elections every year, dozens of positions to get involved with, and priorities come from the bottom-up, not the top-down.

-High membership is how we ensure we are able to negotiate and organize each and every year moving forward.
-Unionized workers nationwide earn 26.2% more than non-unionized workers – and average wage gains through workplace union solidarity are even higher for women and people of color.
+Unionized workers nationwide earn 26.2% more than non-unionized workers – and average wage gains through workplace union solidarity are even higher for women and People of Color.
+By recruiting new members to join CGE and maintaining a high membership, we are able to negotiate and organize each and every year moving forward.

-Corporations or profit-minded administrations will blame employees who form unions together for their problems.
-These complaints are that our wages are too fair, our benefits are too comprehensive, and that we take too much power away from bosses.
-It is important to know that if they had their way we wouldn’t be organized together for strength.
-This misinformation is intended to make conditions better for employers to pay people less, withdraw job security, and slash healthcare benefits.
+Corporations and profit-minded administrations will blame employees who form unions together for their problems.
+These complaints are that our wages are too fair, our benefits are too comprehensive, and that we take too much power away from supervisors and administrators.
+It is important to know that if they had their way and got rid of our union, they would pay us less, remove our job security, and slash healthcare benefits.

 There are three unions of employees united on campus:

-- We are organized as Coalition of Graduate Employees.
+- We are organized as the Coalition of Graduate Employees (CGE).

-- Faculty organize as United Academics at Oregon State University.
+- Faculty organize as United Academics at Oregon State University (UAOSU)

-- Classified staff are organized as Service Employees International Union 503, Sublocal 083.
+- Classified staff are organized as Service Employees International Union 503, Sublocal 083 (SEIU).

 All three unions at Oregon State fight to ensure each and every one of us receives safe working conditions, fair wages, equity, and robust benefits.
 We are only as strong as we are united.